daytonaio/daytona/docs/daytona_env_list.md

 ### SEE ALSO

-* [daytona env](daytona_env.md)	 - Manage profile environment variables that are added to all targets and projects
+* [daytona env](daytona_env.md)	 - Manage profile environment variables that are added to all targets and workspaces